Steel Empire: The West

-Originally the west port of the game was going to be published by Sage's Creation and titled Battlewings.
-Instead they were published by Flying Edge and Cube Corporation, which eventually ended up on the Sega Mega Drive as Steel Empire and minor variants across PAL territories in 1992.
-The in-game credits of Western versions specify that the inspiration of the game came from the 1819 novel Imperio do Aceiro (Empire of Steel) by Caar H. Schitch, but there is no meaningful evidence that this book actually exists outside the game's universe.
+Originally, the Western versions of the Sega Genesis game were going to be published by Sage's Creation, titled as Battlewings.
+Instead, they were published by Flying Edge and Cube Corporation as Steel Empire (with minor variantions across PAL territories) in 1992.
+The in-game credits of the Western versions specify that the inspiration of the game came from the 1819 novel Imperio do Aceiro (Empire of Steel) by Caar H. Schitch, but there is no meaningful evidence that this book actually exists outside the game's universe.

-Sega contracted well known cover artist Marc Ericksen for Steel Empire's retro steam era look, closely following the inventive creations battling onscreen (see above right), and requested him to specifically design and execute the battle scarred steel plate title block logo, which appeared as both the "Steel Empire" and "Empire of Steel" iterations.
+Sega contracted well known cover artist Marc Ericksen for Steel Empires retro steam era look, closely following the inventive creations battling onscreen (see above right), and requested him to specifically design and execute the battle scarred steel plate title block logo, which appeared as both the "Steel Empire" and "Empire of Steel" iterations.

 Plot

 Setting

 The game has a steampunk-inspired setting, during the year "18XX" of the "Age of Steel", "an age almost familiar".
 In the earlier game materials, this is explained as being the 19th century of an alternate history.
 However, in some later game materials, it is explained alternatively as a possible future scenario in which the world has been depleted of resources, forcing most of the world back to steam power.
 Most materials, including the original Japanese versions, hold the alternate 19th century explanation to be the case.
 In this "Age of Steel", mammoth, floating, steam-powered battleships cruise the skies and gigantic armored locomotives carry cannons the size of railway cars.
-A military coup has occurred in the world's largest city, Dama ("Dama" in Asian markets, "Damd" in English versions) and power-hungry dictator, industrialist and robber baron General Styron ("Styron" in English versions, "Sauron" in Asian markets) rules by brute force and military might, his Goliath-like defenses carrying armor-piercing missiles and lethal aerial mines.
+A military coup has occurred in the world's largest city, Damd ("Dama" in Asian markets) and power-hungry dictator, industrialist and robber baron General Styron ("Sauron" in Asian versions) rules by brute force and military might, his Goliath-like defenses carrying armor-piercing missiles and lethal aerial mines.
 With none strong enough to stand up against him, Styron sets his vision of steel and steam on the whole planet.